City Council member Andre Dickens wins Atlanta mayor’s race

 Tuesday’s runoff was held after none of the 14 candidates in the Nov.
 2 election received more than 50 percent of the vote.

-Moore, also a Democrat, was the top vote-getter in that election after she won 41 percent of the vote.
+Moore, also a Democrat, was the top vote-getter in that election, in which she won 41 percent of the vote.
 Dickens surprised many pundits by narrowly edging past former mayor Kasim Reed (D), hobbled by ethical controversies within his past administration, to also secure a spot in the runoff election.

-As mayor, Dickens will immediately be confronted with a violent crime epidemic and sagging morale within Atlanta’s police department.
+As mayor, Dickens will immediately be confronted with a violent crime epidemic and sagging morale within the police department.

-Amid last year’s covid-19 pandemic, Atlanta recorded 157 homicides, the most in more than two decades.
-Homicides have continued to rise, with at least 141 so far this year, a 10 percent increase over last year.
+Amid last year’s pandemic, Atlanta recorded 157 homicides, the most in more than two decades.
+Homicides have continued to rise, with at least 141 so far this year, a 10 percent increase over this time last year.

-During the campaign, Moore sought to use the crime issue against Dickens, noting he was one of seven council members who voted in 2020 to temporarily slash police funding and shift the resources to social service programs.
+During the campaign, Moore sought to use the crime issue against Dickens, noting that he was one of seven council members who voted in 2020 to temporarily slash police funding and shift the resources to social service programs.

 Dickens countered that his vote was designed to relieve Atlanta police from having to respond to “non-emergency” calls, including mental health crises.
 He in turn criticized Moore for not being forceful enough in criticizing allegations of police misconduct.